Supreme Court takes on major Fourth Amendment case

 Technology and precedent

-Chief Justice John Roberts has long said that some of the court's most challenging cases involve applying long-held rules created by the courts to quickly developing technology.
+Roberts has long said that some of the court's most challenging cases involve applying long-held rules created by the courts to quickly developing technology.

 In 2014, a unanimous court said that a warrant was needed in most cases before searching a cell phone.
 In 2012, the court had ruled on trespass grounds that longer-term GPS monitoring was a search triggering Fourth Amendment protections.
-But Justice Sonia Sotomayor signaled in that case that the court might need to revisit court precedent holding that privacy rights are diminished if the information has already been turned over to a third party.
+But Sotomayor signaled in that case that the court might need to revisit court precedent holding that privacy rights are diminished if the information has already been turned over to a third party.

 In court briefs, the ACLU said that from July 2015 to June 2016, AT&T received 75,302 requests for cell phone location information.